Forethought vs Zendesk: Choosing the right AI for your support team in 2026

 Comparing key AI features and capabilities

-Both Zendesk and Forethought offer AI, but how they approach automation, agent assistance, and setup is fundamentally different.
+Both Zendesk and Forethought offer AI, but their approaches to automation and setup are tailored for different needs.
 Let's break down what that means in the real world.

 A feature breakdown